vdpappu/CarND-Behavioral-Cloning-P3/P3_Writeup.md

 <h4>Has an attempt been made to reduce overfitting of the model?</h4>

 Overfitting is handled at two levels:

  * Network level - Dropout layers are added to ensure regularization of weights.
 This helps in reducing overfitting
+ * Data Level - Choice of additional data, simulation steps helps in reducing overfitting.
+Details of data collection and simulation stratigies are explained in further sections